Rebel Media personality travels to St. Petersburg, praises Vladimir Putin as an ally of the global far-right

 Hopkins is best known for penning tabloid columns calling refugees “cockroaches” and demanding the Royal Navy open fire on civilian boats fleeing war zones.

-Rebel Media’s website identifies Hopkins as a “Shillman Fellow” – that’s a position funded by an American far-right anti-Muslim think tank called the David Horowitz Freedom Centre (DHFC).
+Rebel Media’s website identifies Hopkins as a “Shillman Fellow” – that’s a position subsidized by an American billionaire named Robert Shillman.

-Last year, an investigation by the Washington Post identified the DHFC as a central organization in a network of far-right charities that played an influential role fuelling the rise of Donald Trump.
+Last year, an investigation by the Washington Post identified the DHFC as a central organization in a network of far-right charities that played an influential role fueling the rise of Donald Trump.

 — Katie Hopkins (@KTHopkins) June 10, 2018